Faculty

 Junior Associate Professor

-Dr. Hisanori Hasegawa grew up in Toronto, Canada from the age of 3 to 9 due to his father’s job.
-After he graduated from Faculty of Pharmaceutical Sciences of University of Tokyo in 2002, he entered Faculty of Medicine of Tokyo Medical and Dental University (TMDU) in 2002 as a 3rd year transfer student.
+Dr. Hisanori Hasegawa grew up in Toronto, Canada from the ages of 3 to 9 due to his father’s job.
+After he graduated from the Faculty of Pharmaceutical Sciences of the University of Tokyo in 2002, he entered the Faculty of Medicine of Tokyo Medical and Dental University (TMDU) in 2002 as a 3rd year transfer student.
 After graduating from TMDU in 2006, he received his junior residency training at Nakano General Hospital and at TMDU hospital, and his senior residency in the field of rheumatology mainly at TMDU hospital.
-Ever since he entered the Graduate school of Medical and Dental Sciences of TMDU, he has been a clinician scientist in the field of rheumatology and immunology with his main research focus on polymyositis / dermatomyositis and CD8+ T cells and has received his PhD in 2016.
-He has also received the 6th East Asian Group of Rheumatology (EAGOR) Young Investigator Award with his research theme.
-After becoming an assistant professor in 2017, junior associate professor in 2020 in the Department of Rheumatology, he has been engaging in the management of in-patient care and improvement of hospitalization operating amount as a ward chief, and the expansion of his department as a medical director.
+After entering the Graduate School of Medical and Dental Sciences of TMDU, he became a clinician scientist in the field of rheumatology and immunology with his main research focus on polymyositis / dermatomyositis and CD8+ T cells.
+He received his PhD in 2016.
+He also received the 6th East Asian Group of Rheumatology (EAGOR) Young Investigator Award for his research theme.
+After becoming an assistant professor in 2017, and a junior associate professor in 2020 in the Department of Rheumatology at TMDU, he engaged in the management of in-patient care and improvement of hospital revenue as a ward chief, and the expansion of his department as a medical director.
 He has a pharmacist license and a medical license, is a Fellow of the Japanese Society of Internal Medicine (FJSIM) and of the Japan College of Rheumatology (JCR), and is a certified rheumatologist instructor of JCR.
-In addition, he has experience of working as a medical consultant at Medical Education Division of Higher Education Bureau, Ministry of Education, Culture, Sports, Science and Technology.
-He moved to the Institute of Global Affairs in 2023, currently called Office of Global Affairs after the merger with Tokyo Institute of Technology, and is mainly engaged in the international exchange of Institute of Science Tokyo (Science Tokyo) and English medical education for the medical and dental students (undergraduate and graduate) of Science Tokyo.
+In addition, he has experience working as a medical consultant at the Medical Education Division of the Higher Education Bureau, Ministry of Education, Culture, Sports, Science and Technology.
+He moved to the Institute of Global Affairs in 2023 at TMDU, and then to the Office of Global Affairs after the merger with Tokyo Institute of Technology.
+He is now mainly engaged in international exchange and English medical education for medical and dental students (undergraduate and graduate) at Institute of Science Tokyo.

 Janelle Moross